Qiang-Zou/Qiang-Zou.github.io/_pages/about.md

 News
 ======
+Oct.
+2021.
+Won the best poster award at GDC2021.

 June 2021.
 One paper accepted by the prestigious journal of Computer-Aided Design.

 May 2021.
 I am serving on the Board Committee of SIG on Intelligent Graphics, China Society of Image and Graphics (CSIG)